 Jim Scott was a native Virginian, born in Galax and reared in Winchester.
 He received a B.A. and M.A. from the University of North Carolina at Chapel Hill, and in 1982, a M.P.A. from George Mason University.
 Elected to Fairfax County Board of Supervisors to represent Providence District in 1971, Jim was reelected in 1975, '79, and '83.
 In 1986 he resigned from the Board to become Director of Community Affairs for the Fairfax Hospital System, later Inova Health System.
 In 1991, Jim was elected to the Virginia House of Delegates representing the 53rd District until his retirement in 2013.
 At various times he served on the Appropriations, Science & Technology, Corporations, Insurance and Banking, Priveleges and Elections, and Militia and Police Committees.

 In 1991, Jim was named Fairfax County Citizen of the Year by the Federation of Citizens' Associations.
 In 1997 George Mason University awarded him the Wayne F. Anderson Award for Distinguished Public Service.
 In 2012 he was elected to the AHOME (Affordable Housing Opportunity Means Everyone) Hall of Fame.
 In 2014 Jim was recognized for his work in affordable housing by the Virginia Housing Coalition's Legislative Leadership Award.
-In addition to his service as a member of the Advisory Board of the School for Conflict Analysis and Resolution, Jim has served on the Board of Directors of AHOME, the Board of Fairfax Partnership for Youth, the Washington Area Housing Partnership, TYTRAN, Inc., and the Board of Directors of the Metropolitan Washington Council of Governments.
-Jim and his wife Nancy, a retired Fairfax County public school teacher, have two grown daughters.
+In addition to his service as a member of the Advisory Board of the Carter School, Jim has served on the Board of Directors of AHOME, the Board of Fairfax Partnership for Youth, the Washington Area Housing Partnership, TYTRAN, Inc., and the Board of Directors of the Metropolitan Washington Council of Governments.
+Jim passed away in April 2017, he is survived by his wife Nancy, a retired Fairfax County public school teacher, and two grown daughters.